NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Deific Font.md

 * * *

 Your life force can fuel the stuff of miracles.
-You become [[Conditions/Drained|Drained 1]] or increase the value of your drained condition by 1 if you already have the drained condition.
+You become [[Drained|Drained 1]] or increase the value of your drained condition by 1 if you already have the drained condition.
 Before the end of your next turn, if you Cast a Spell of 4th rank or lower, you don't expend the spell's slot when you cast it, or if you cast a focus spell, it does not cost a Focus Point.
 The spell loses whatever tradition trait it would normally have and gains the divine trait.

 *Source: Pathfinder Lost Omens Divine Mysteries*
 *ORC*